MicrosoftDocs/defender-docs/defender-xdr/advanced-hunting-take-action.md

 - `Delete email` - select this to move email messages to the Deleted items folder (**Soft delete**) or delete them permanently (**Hard delete**)

-   Selecting **Soft delete** for the email message also automatically soft deletes the message from the sender's Sent Items folder if the sender is in the organization.
+   Selecting **Soft delete** also automatically soft deletes the messages from the sender's Sent Items folder if the sender is in the organization.

    :::image type="content" source="/defender/media/soft-delete-sender-copy.png" alt-text="The Take actions option in the Microsoft Defender portal" lightbox="/defender/media/soft-delete-sender-copy.png":::